-Our camp is located at Flagstaff Arts & Leadership Academy and is uniquely suited for a great camp experience.
-The spacious indoor and outdoor facilities, complete with playgrounds, activity fields and air conditioned facilities will enable us to provide campers with summer fun, whatever the weather outside.
+Our camp is located at the Molly Blank Jewish Community Center and is uniquely suited for a great camp experience.
+The spacious indoor and outdoor facilities, complete with playgrounds and air-conditioned facilities, will enable us to provide campers with summer fun, whatever the weather.
 Plenty of parking makes dropping off and picking up your child easy.
-There will be full supervision at all time by Camp Canyon Staff during drop off and pick up.
+There will be full supervision by Camp Canyon Staff at all times during drop off and pick up.

 AGES, DATES & TIMES

-You can sign your child up per week or for the full 4-week session.
+You may sign your child up per week or for the full 4-week session.

-In order for your child to fully enjoy all the activities and projects done during camp, we encourage his/her full participation.
-However, if this is impossible, customized dates can be worked out.
+In order for your child to fully enjoy all the activities and projects during camp, we encourage his/her full participation.
+However, if this is impossible, customized dates may be worked out.

 TUITION & FEES

 Camp fees cover all activities, snacks, and trips.
-Although camp tuition is entirely to try and cover costs, we understand that there are some who cannot pay the fees.
+Although camp tuition goes entirely to cover costs, we understand that there are some who cannot afford the fees.
 We believe that every Jewish child should have this meaningful camp experience.
 No Jewish child will be refused because they cannot pay.
 Please call and speak to the Camp Director for confidential arrangements.

 All camp fees must be paid before the first day of camp.
 There is a $50 deposit due with registration (to be deducted from tuition).